Checked over by a physician

 My boyf said “If it’s mental, you should be able to force yourself to breathe.
 Asthma causes your airways to constrict so you literally cannot suck air in.”
 I need to definitely practice controlling my breathing, but it’s incredibly difficult to do so!
 I feel fine one minute, and the next minute my breathing sucks (no pun).
 No matter my pace whether I’m slow/fast.

 Guess it’s something I really need to get serious about if I want to overcome this pain in the arse problem of mine.
-Now I’m debating whether or not to sit down on the comfy contemporary furniture leather couch of ours, or get up and go on a trail run.
+Now I’m debating whether or not to sit down on the comfy leather couch of ours, or get up and go on a trail run.

-One Comment
+1 Comment

-I used to have a REALLY hard time with this, and still, it doesn’t come easy.
+1. I used to have a REALLY hard time with this, and still, it doesn’t come easy.
 Something I’ve forced myself to do is really concentrate on breathing in the beginning.
 Deep breaths in through the nose, exhale through the mouth.
 Obviously the longer I run, the harder this becomes, but it’s like if I try to pay attention and control it in the beginning, I’m not huffing, puffing, and heaving nearly as quickly as I might be otherwise.

 I hate those people who get on the treadmill, run at like a 9, and barely seem to be using any breath.
 I kind of want to trip them.
 Oops did I just say that? hehe :)

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *